amargiela/workshoplabproject/README.md

 # ArticleProcessor

 ## Overview

-The **ArticleProcessor** is a Java program designed to process text articles by removing stop words, counting words and sentences, calculating word frequencies, and outputting the processed text along with statistical information.
+The **ArticleProcessor** is a Java program designed to process text articles by removing stop words, counting words and sentences, calculating word frequencies, performing sentiment analysis, and measuring vocabulary richness.
+It can compare multiple articles to highlight differences in vocabulary richness, word frequency, and sentiment.

 ## Features